Patrick Michel: MarcoPolo-R

-AIDA: DART and Hera
+AIDA, DART, AIM and Hera

 While Dr Andy Cheng is leading the American science team, Michel is leading the European science team of AIDA, for Asteroid Impact and Deflection Assessment, an international space cooperation inspired by Don Quijote, a collaboration between ESA and NASA aimed at deflecting the secondary of the binary near-Earth asteroid Didymos using a kinetic impactor.

-Patrick becomes then the principal investigator for ESA's Hera mission, which will measure the impact of NASA's DART mission as part of this first deflection test of Dimorphos that happened on 26 September 2022.
+After an unsuccessful attempt with AIM, Patrick becomes then the principal investigator for the approved ESA's Hera mission, which will measure the impact of NASA's DART mission as part of this first deflection test of Dimorphos that happened on 26 September 2022.
 The European mission will therefore measure for the first time the results of a very high-speed impact (size and morphology of the crater) and the internal properties of an asteroid that will be the smallest asteroid ever visited, with Dimorphos measuring about 160 metres in diameter.
 Patrick is also a member of the DART mission team.